molydisulfide/Plant-PoT/README.md

 This repo contains:

-* the wiring I/O tables which show how to connect the Arduino Uno and the ESP8266 boards together with the moisture sensor, so that the output of the ESP trips the LCD message on the Arduino loop, and how to connect the LCD screen through a potentiometer to the Arduino itsel,
+* the wiring I/O tables which show how to connect the Arduino Uno and the ESP8266 boards together with the moisture sensor, so that the output of the ESP trips the LCD message on the Arduino loop; and how to connect the LCD screen through a potentiometer to the Arduino itself,
 * an [.ino sketch](https://github.com/molydisulfide/Plant-PoT/blob/master/ThingSpeak_Moisture.ino) which runs on the ESP8266 to establish a Wi-Fi connection and to upload data to a ThingSpeak channel using a personal API key,
 * an [.ino sketch](https://github.com/molydisulfide/Plant-PoT/blob/master/LCD_Moisture_Message.ino) which runs on the Arduino to power the small LCD screen and displays different messages depending on the moisture threshold reading.